Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD: Introduction

 \subsection{Organization of this paper}

-\begin{itemize} \item Section \ref{sec:prelim}: Since our tensor factorization algorithm is based on the t-product \cite{Kilmer2011FactorizationSF}, we cover the background for this decomposition in detail in this section.
-At a high level, the t-product is convolutional and so can be performed by a product in the Fourier domain. \item Section \ref{sec:toucan} proposes our tensor completion method, summarized in Algorithm \ref{alg:toucan}. \item Section \ref{sec:experiments}: Experimental results are given for synthetic data, time-lapse video, and MRI array data in this section. \end{itemize}
+\begin{itemize} \item Section \ref{sec:prelim} introduces our notation and the mathematical representations for the CP, Tucker, and BTD decompositions.
+Since our tensor factorization algorithm is based on the t-product \cite{Kilmer2011FactorizationSF}, we briefly cover the background for this decomposition and leave the details for the appendix.
+At a high level, the t-product is convolutional and so can be performed by a product in the Fourier domain.
+We also discuss the properties of the t-SVD as it relates to the block-term decomposition.